FourierFlows/GeophysicalFlows.jl/docs/src/modules/surfaceqg.md

 ## Examples

-- `examples/surfaceqg_decaying.jl`: A script that simulates decaying surface quasi-geostrophic flow with a prescribed initial buoyancy field, producing a video of the evolution of buoyancy and velocity fields.
+- [`examples/surfaceqg_decaying.jl`](../generated/surfaceqg_decaying/): A script that simulates
+  decaying surface quasi-geostrophic flow with a prescribed initial buoyancy field, producing an animation of the evolution of the surface buoyancy.

   > Capet, X. et al., (2008).
 Surface kinetic energy transfer in surface quasi-geostrophic flows. *J. Fluid Mech.*, **604**, 165-174.